Northern Boulevard station: Station layout

+Dark teal I-beam columns run along both platforms at regular intervals, alternating ones having the standard black station name plate with white lettering.
+The I-beam piers are located every 15 ft and support girders above the platforms.
+The roof girders are also connected to columns in the platform walls.
+The tunnel is covered by a U-shaped trough that contains utility pipes and wires.
+The outer walls of this trough are composed of columns, spaced approximately every 5 ft with concrete infill between them.
+There is a 1 in gap between the tunnel wall and the platform wall, which is made of 4 in-thick brick covered over by a tiled finish.
+The columns between the tracks are also spaced every 5 ft, with no infill.

 There are heavy columns across one part of the station, where the New York Connecting Railroad to the Hell Gate Bridge crosses over.
 There is an older style wooden token booth in the mezzanine of the uptown entrance.

 In the western half of this station, the express tracks go underneath the local tracks to run along Northern Boulevard.
 A short distance east of here, the express tracks rise to the same level as the local tracks.
 To the south (geographical west) of this station, there was a single crossover connecting the two tracks.
 In May 2019, this crossover was removed as part of the communications-based train control installation on the IND Queens Boulevard Line, which entailed the removal of under-used interlocking towers such as the Northern Boulevard crossover.

 There is an emergency exit at the western end of the northbound platform at this station, which leads to the D3 and D4 express tracks below.